royabes/egi-whitepaper/README.md

 5. **One-Way Extraction**: Communities provide data but rarely see synthesized results returned to them
 6. **Access Barriers**: Rigorous participatory methods require trained researchers and substantial resources

-These limitations are not merely methodological inconveniences—they represent systematic barriers to genuine collective wisdom discovery and democratic participation in knowledge creation.
+These limitations are not merely methodological inconveniences.
+They represent systematic barriers to genuine collective wisdom discovery and democratic participation in knowledge creation.

 ### 1.2 The Democratization Imperative

 The physical sciences have rapidly embraced AI tools, from protein folding prediction to particle physics analysis.
-Meanwhile, the humanities and social sciences—the disciplines most concerned with understanding human experience—have been slower to integrate AI capabilities.
+Meanwhile, the humanities and social sciences, the disciplines most concerned with understanding human experience, have been slower to integrate AI capabilities.

 This paper argues that AI offers a unique opportunity to **democratize participatory research methodology**.
 Large language models (LLMs), trained on the full breadth of human linguistic expression, can: